 - Big Spend Bonus Value: None

 Notes: What the heck is this doing here?
 What might be the FM team’s favorite hotel credit card is lacking something that every other card in this comparison has: a big spend bonus!
-That said, this is generally considered the hotel credit card with most valuable bonus categories, earning 8x Wyndham points on gas and 5x on utilities.
+That said, this is generally considered the hotel credit card with some of the most valuable bonus categories, earning 8x Wyndham points on gas and 5x on utilities.
 Given that, we wanted to include it to see how the return compared to all of these other cards with big spend bonuses.

 The Results